nadavmisgav/whirl_beetle_segmentation/README.md

 > Note that not many frames are needed for training as it is a few show implementation.
 This was tested only for the default HEIGHT and WIDTH.

 ### Tagging
-To tag the ripples use our tagging tool `src/tag_data.py`, to use the tool place images to tag inside the `data/tag/data` folder.
+To tag the waves use our tagging tool `src/tag_data.py`, to use the tool place images to tag inside the `data/tag/data` folder.
 Run `src/tag_data.py` and use the following keys,
 1. `MOUSE-L` - Draw.
 2. `+` - Increase brush size.
 3. `-` - Decrease brush size.